Wall Street Pummels Siyata Mobile Inc. (SYTA) After Recent Earnings Report

-Siyata Mobile Inc. (NASDAQ:SYTA) went up by 6.76% from its latest closing price compared to the recent 1-year high of $7.20.
-The company’s stock price has collected 15.13% of gains in the last five trading sessions.
+Siyata Mobile Inc. (NASDAQ:SYTA) went down by -6.13% from its latest closing price compared to the recent 1-year high of $7.20.
+The company’s stock price has collected -3.49% of loss in the last five trading sessions.

 Is It Worth Investing in Siyata Mobile Inc. (NASDAQ :SYTA) Right Now?